 Custom fonts are available in the email header, body text, footer, and buttons.

-Go to Settings > Fonts and use the search bar to add your font.
+Go to Settings > Assets > Fonts and use the search bar to add your font.
 Click on the pink checkmark to save the font to your account, and you’ll be able to select that font in the Visual Email Builder.

 Custom fonts are not currently available in the Text Builder.
 Learn about HTML Builder Fonts.

 At Drip, we do everything in our power to ensure that your email renders consistently across all email clients.
 Unfortunately, not all email clients render custom Google Fonts so your font may not render as expected.
 To ensure that your email renders consistently, there is a preselected fallback font for each Google Font.

 Currently, there are 10 fonts that are considered web-safe across all email clients, meaning that the font you select when you build your email will be the font displayed when it’s opened by the customer.
 Email has more constraints than the web because of the many different ways HTML code is consumed and altered by different email clients.

 The following fonts are web-safe and will display consistently across email clients:

 - Comic Sans MS